tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/gnn/Adjacency.md

 ) -> <a href="../gnn/Field.md"><code>gnn.Field</code></a>
 </code></pre>

-Returns index tensor for a given node set tag.
+Returns an index tensor for the given node set tag.